 setup wi-fi on raspberry pi

-Use Raspberry Pi Imager
+Recommended: Use Raspberry Pi Imager

 The easiest way currently to set up your Wi-Fi connection before the first boot is to use Raspberry Pi Imager.
-This tool includes advanced settings where you can set up a few things, including the wireless network you want to use.
+This tool includes advanced settings where you can set up a few things including the wireless network you want to use.

 • Download and install Raspberry Pi Imager on your computer.

 If you don’t have it yet, you can get it for free from the official website.
-It’s available for Windows, Linux and even for Raspberry Pi OS.
+It’s available for Windows, Linux, and even for Raspberry Pi OS.

-• Use Raspberry Pi Imager advanced options.
+• Use Raspberry Pi Imager’s advanced options.

-Then, click on the settings icon in the bottom right to open the advanced options:
+Then click on the settings icon in the bottom right to open the advanced options:

-In this form, you can enable SSH, set the username and password but also configure your Wi-Fi connection.
+• In this form, you can enable SSH, set the username and password, and also configure your Wi-Fi connection.
+Fill in the SSID, password and country, then click on “Save”.

 • Click on the “Write” button to start the installation.
 Your settings will be included on the media.

 Your Raspberry Pi will be connected automatically to your network on the first boot.
-Check the next part if you don’t use Raspberry Pi Imager, or want to do the same thing manually.
+Check the next part if you don’t use Raspberry Pi Imager or want to do the same thing manually.

 Download the Pi Glossary!